$150 per group (up to 25 students)

 Step into the shoes of a librarian, historian and curator in this hands-on digital storytelling workshop.

 Students will work collaboratively to identify and create a record for their own tiny treasure, presenting their findings in a video.
 Through this interactive experience, they will discover how artefacts can teach us about the past and how the State Library collects and documents these important stories.

 - work in pairs to collect, organise, conserve and share information

 - plan and create a digital narrative about an object using the Shadow Puppet app

 - explore the Library’s unique heritage spaces, including the iconic La Trobe Reading Room, on a guided tour

-- view significant artefacts, manuscripts and artworks up close in the Mirror of the world exhibition.
+- view significant artefacts, manuscripts and artworks up close in the World of the book (formerly Mirror of the world) exhibition.

 This program links to the Victorian Curriculum and assists students to:

 - identify the content features of primary sources to describe the significance of people, places or events (VCHHC054)